-Turkey Burger and Chicken Patty are 6 and 2 and will LOVE this Halloween activity as much as my teenagers used to enjoy it.
+Turkey Burger and Chicken Patty are 6 and 2 and will LOVE this family Halloween activity as much as my teenagers used to enjoy it.
 Of course, they will create the design and Mama will handle the bleach spray 🙂 Here is the complete how-to post!
 I plan to get a fun store-bought (inexpensive) Halloween tutu to pair with the shirt, and we’ll add in her purple PE sneakers.

-Read Kid-Friendly Halloween Books Every Night at Bedtime
+Read Halloween Books Every Night

 I recently wrote a post about the best children’s books for the fall.
 Some of them are Halloween books!
 Check it out here, and start adding them into your October bedtime routine.